We Understand Expenses Change

-Expenses that may be considered for COA Adjustment include:
+Expenses often considered for COA Adjustment include:

 The cost of your rent and utilities or the cost of your university residence hall.